chunkypixel/atari-dev-studio/hovers/7800basic.md

     y - y line (zone) co-ordinate
-    chars (optional) - number of characters to display extrawide (optional) - display chars twice the width of the character size
+    chars (optional) - number of characters to display extrawide (optional) - display chars twice the width of the character size singlewide (optional)* - there are special requirements to using this feature.
+Check the 7800basic Programming forum for details

 ## PLOTMAP